 “The shipping industry is of crucial importance to the world economy.
 It is also well documented that the industry is a significant contributor to global CO2 emissions.
 There is great potential to deploy new and disruptive technology, such as AI, to further the green agenda.
 Increasing efficiency and productivity while also lowering CO2 emissions is not mutually exclusive.
 What we can do for the shipping industry, in collaboration with Blockshipping, is a great example of this,” says Mikael Munck, CEO & Founder, 2021.AI.

 Blockshipping was founded with the aim to launch a global IT platform that seeks to improve container logistic efficiencies.
 The company consists of a team of industry experts working with leading AI specialists to help marine container terminals, ocean carriers, BCOs, and service providers become more efficient, save costs and reduce their carbon footprint.
 Besides, AI-IDP Blockshipping invests in optimizing container inventory management, facilitating terminal truck exchanges, and building the Blockchain Container Asset Register for the shipping industry.
 Read more on www.blockshipping.net

 2021.AI serves the growing enterprise need for full management and oversight of applied AI.
-Our data science expertise combined with the Grace Enterprise AI Platform is a business differentiator for clients and partners worldwide.
-Grace helps data scientists solve some of the most complex business problems with automated machine learning while providing organizations with the most comprehensive data and AI Governance capability for responsible, transparent, and trustworthy model development.
+Our data science expertise combined with the GRACE AI Platform is a business differentiator for clients and partners worldwide.
+GRACE helps data scientists solve some of the most complex business problems with automated machine learning while providing organizations with the most comprehensive data and AI Governance capability for responsible, transparent, and trustworthy model development.
 2021.AI is headquartered in Copenhagen, with employees in five locations globally.